 Every Regional Planning Body should take this course!

-More than 200 participants from seven regions have attended in-person or online courses.
+More than 300 participants from all continents (except Antarctica – yet!) have attended in-person or online courses.